friedger/AppDF/specification/appds_spec_2_1.md

 ### Version 0.94 (February 05, 2013)

 * Option to have multiple description.xml files inside one AppDF archive for localization purposes is removed.
 All localizations must be included in the main `description.xml` file.
-* APK file extension support is removed because only Google Play supports this technology today and any application that uses APK extension files will not work in any of the alternative Android application stores.
+* APK file extension support is removed because only Google Play supports this technology today and any application that uses APK extension files will not workApplication Store Support in any of the alternative Android application stores.
 * Now it is required for the first title to be 30 symbols or shorter (before requirement was that some of the titles is 30 symbols or shorter).
 * Now it is required for the first short description to be 80 symbols or shorter (before requirement was that some of the short description is 80 symbols or shorter).
 * Currency attribute is removed from the `description.xml` tag, now only country is defined in XML and currency is automatically detected using the predefined country currencies table.